nevatia/shoonya-unofficial/README.md

 # 🚀 Shoonya Unofficial Python API Wrapper

 Unofficial Python wrapper for **Finvasia Shoonya Trading API** — designed for fast integration, algo trading, and automation.
+Installing this repo may overwrite your existing norenapi.
+So to avoid that yuo are advised to use it in separate environment by downloading and installing to local folder
 ---

 ## 📦 Features